-Design is woven into almost every part of any successful brand, from the packaging and logo to the images featured on their social media or blog.
+Design is woven into almost every part of any successful brand, from the packaging and logo to blog post images and social media content.

 Graphic design is inherently creative because the designer is creating something new.
 However, making beautiful content just for the sake of it can be expensive and won’t lead to the results (traffic, passive links, shares, etc.) that you’re looking for.

 To make the design more valuable, it’s important to pair aesthetically designed icons with actionable information.